-Fife lies to the north-east of Edinburgh in Scotland.
-Its 360 thousand population is divided between the major towns of Dunfermline, Glenrothes and Kirkcaldy which expanded through housing developments in the past decade, several smaller towns, and rural areas.
-Three quarters of its boundary is water, the firths (rivers) of Tay and Forth and a coastline which hosts tourism, sport and the University of St Andrews.
-Public service planning divides Fife into sub-areas in a variety of ways.
-Here we use the 23 'multi-member ward' electoral areas, henceforth called 'wards' (Figure 1) but our larger aim is to find a method that will apply to any set of local boundaries.
+Fife lies to the northeast of Edinburgh in Scotland.
+Its 360,000 population is divided between the major towns of Dunfermline, Glenrothes and Kirkcaldy which have expanded through housing developments in the past decade, several smaller towns, and rural areas.
+Three quarters of its boundary consists of water: the firths (rivers) of Tay and Forth and a coastline which hosts tourism, sport and the University of St Andrews.
+Public service planning divides Fife into subareas in a number of ways.
+Here we use the 23 'multi-member ward' electoral areas, henceforth called 'wards' (Fig. 1) but our larger aim is to find a method that will apply to any set of local boundaries.

 Fife's variety provides a good test bed for methods of local projection.
-Figure 2 shows the estimated migrants to and from Fife as a whole, taken from GROS (2009, which also describes the sources of data used to measure both within-Scotland and international migration).
-The twin peaks of out-migration illustrate the different demographic experiences within Fife.
-One younger out-flow reflects mainly indigenous young adults leaving the parental homes throughout Fife for work and study outside Fife, while the slightly older out-flow reflects mainly graduating university students located specifically in St Andrews.
-Estimating an equivalent of Figure 2 for each ward of Fife is one of the challenges for local area projections.
+Figure 2 shows the estimated number of internal and international migrants to and from Fife as a whole, taken from GROS (2009), which also describes the sources of data used to measure both within-Scotland and international migration.
+The twin peaks of outmigration illustrate the different demographic experiences within Fife.
+The younger outflow reflects mainly young adults leaving the parental homes for work and study outside Fife, while the slightly older outflow reflects mainly graduating university students located specifically in St Andrews.
+Estimating an equivalent of Fig. 2 for each ward of Fife is one of the challenges for local area projections.

-The data used in this paper are those available to the national statistics agency, the General Register Office for Scotland (GROS), and thus are potentially more widely available through release to local and other planning organisations.
-GROS is responsible for the registration of births and deaths, and the estimation of migration and population for Scotland and its Council areas of which Fife is one.
+The data used in this paper are those available to the national statistics agency, the General Register Office for Scotland (GROS), and thus are potentially more widely available through release to local and other planning organizations.
+GROS is responsible for the registration of births and deaths, and the estimation of migration and population for Scotland and its Council Areas of which Fife is one.
 Since 2001, GROS has used the boundaries of 'data zones' for standard data releases relating to births, deaths and annual estimates of the age-sex structure of local population.
-Data zones have an average population of 799 (estimates for mid-2008).
+Data zones have an average population in Scotland of 795.
+Fife's 453 data zones have an average population of 799 (estimates for mid-2008).